civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 37.11

-A staff member or a person engaged by the Service may recommend to a registered health care professional employed or engaged by the Service that the professional assess the mental health of an inmate, if the inmate
+If a staff member or a person engaged by the Service believes that the confinement of an inmate in a structured intervention unit is having detrimental impacts on the inmate's health, the staff member or person shall refer, in the prescribed manner, the inmate's case to the portion of the Service that administers health care.
+Grounds for the belief include the inmate

-refuses to interact with others for a prescribed per­iod;
+refusing to interact with others;

-exhibits a tendency to self-harm;
+engaging in self-injurious behaviour;

-is showing signs of an adverse drug reaction; or
+showing symptoms of a drug overdose; and

-is showing signs of emotional distress or exhibiting behaviour that suggests that the inmate is in urgent need of mental health care.
+showing signs of emotional distress or exhibiting behaviour that suggests that they are in urgent need of mental health care.

 ### Section 37.2